 Retiree Benefits Information

-While your years working at SU are complete, your connection to SU remains.
-Your hard work for the University during your career helped shape the SU of today.
-In return, SU continues to provide certain benefits to you in your retirement years.
+While your years working at Syracuse University are complete, your connection to Syracuse University remains.
+Your hard work for the University during your career helped shape the Syracuse University of today.
+In return, Syracuse University continues to provide certain benefits to you in your retirement years.
 We encourage you to take advantage of these programs and services.
 You’ve earned them!

 In order to participate in retiree benefits you must be at least age 55 and have at least five consecutive years of service as a Benefits Eligible Employee.
 You can find information regarding a variety of benefits and services available to eligible retired faculty and staff by using the navigation listed to the right or below.